andrius-momzyakov/taskman/README.md

 ### Requirements

-Uses JQuery installed to directory bind to /static/.
+Uses JQuery installed to directory bound to /static/.

 ##